J1372/ChessSitePrelim/README.md

 # ChessSitePrelim
 A MERN chess web application written in JavaScript on the frontend and TypeScript on the backend.
+Scales using containerization and Kubernetes.

 # Features
 - User registration, profiles, and sessions.